4chyuth-j/Obsidian-Notes/New word.md

 1. _She tried to open the bag of chips quietly, but the crinkle of the wrapper gave her away._
 2. _The crinkle of candy wrappers filled the theater as people unwrapped their sweets before the movie started.
+# Desperate

+### ✅ Meaning of _desperate_:

+1. **Feeling hopeless or having no other option**

+    > “He was desperate for help after being stranded.”

+2. **Willing to try anything because of urgency or despair**

+    > “In a desperate attempt to escape, he jumped into the river.”

+3. **Extreme or intense**

+    > “There was a desperate shortage of food.”

+---

+### ✅ Usage Examples:

+- “She made a **desperate** phone call when she realized she was lost.”

+- “They were **desperate** to find a solution before time ran out.”

+- “His team took a **desperate** shot in the last seconds of the game.”

+---

+👉 In casual/slang use, if someone says _“He’s desperate”_, it can also mean **trying too hard for attention, love, or approval**.

+Want me to also give you some **synonyms of desperate** so you can use alternatives in different contexts?
 # **Diabolical

 **Diabolic** or **Diabolical** means **extremely evil or wicked**, like something a villain or demon would do.